 - Keep all garden tools out of children’s reach, and store them with tines, blades, or spikes pointing downward.

 The key to playground safety is supervision.Unsupervised play is associated with 40 percent of playground injuries, according to the National Safe Kids Campaign.
 Keep an eye on your kids and put a stop to any pushing or roughhousing on playground equipment.

 Here are some additional guidelines for playground safety:

-Install play equipment on level ground and make sure it cannot tip
+- Install play equipment on level ground and make sure it cannot tip over.

 Water and pool safety